ycexiao/scikit-package/news/qr-permanent.rst

 **Added:**

-* no news added: modfiy qr code that is permanent
+* no news added: modify qr code that is permanent

 **Changed:**